chrise-dcq/GradleAndroidExtras/README.md

 This creates the default android studio/gradle structure and adds some basic android files (e.g. AndroidManifest.xml)

 TODO:
--Add support for command line arguments for things like namespace -Be able to detect the existance of files in these locations and warn but not overwrite them.
+-Add more support for command line arguments that tweak the behavior (e.g packageName) -Be able to detect the existance of files in these locations and warn but not overwrite them.
 -Add support for adding library (sub) projects